Frequently Asked Questions about the Accidental Death Benefit

 The member must have contracted COVID-19 within 45 days after physically reporting to work.

-COVID-19 must have caused or contributed to the member’s death on or before December 31, 2020.
+COVID-19 must have caused or contributed to the member’s death.

 5) Who is eligible to receive accidental death benefits?